How to build your own ASP-based system?!: Introduction

 No matter whether the envisaged system aims at extending ASP or using it as an implementation platform, the key issue is how to capture the added functionality.

 To this end, we propose two alternatives.

 We begin with a traditional AI technique and show in Section~\ref{sec:meta} how meta programming can be used for extending ASP.
 This is clearly the lightest approach in which ASP itself is used to express new functionalities.
-This approach draws upon \clingo's reification feature for representing the result of grounding a logic program as a set of facts.
+It draws upon \clingo's reification feature for representing the result of grounding a logic program as a set of facts.
 The original program is then given as data to a meta program that implements the new functionality.
-In this way, we use \clingo\ as a black box and implement all examples by consecutive \clingo\ calls. \systemfeature{Meta programming is for example used in \asprin~\parencite{brderosc15b} and \plasp~\parencite{digelurosc18a}.}
+In this way, we use \clingo\ as a black box and implement all examples by consecutive \clingo\ calls.
+Meta programming is for example used in \asprin~\cite{brderosc15b} and \plasp~\cite{digelurosc18a}.

-Unlike this, the remainder of this tutorial uses traditional programming for manipulating \clingo\ via its application programming interface (API).
+We then move to the other focus of our tutorial, namely, the use of traditional programming for manipulating \clingo\ via its application programming interface (API).
 This can be seen as treating \clingo\ as a gray box, whose modifications are guided through a well-defined interface.
-(Before that all functionality had to be done by re-programming.
-A white box approach that needed quite good programming skills.)
-For this purpose, we have chosen \python\ as our exemplary language, although other choices exist.\footnote{For instance, \clingo\ also offers APIs to \C, \cpp, \lua, and \rust, as well as third-party APIs for \haskell, \java, and \prolog.} This approach allows for making changes to the entire model-ground-solve workflow of ASP.
+Before that, all functionality had to be done by re-programming, a white box approach that needed quite good programming skills.
+For application interface programming, we have chosen \python\ as our example language, although other choices exist (e.g.\ \C, \cpp, \lua, and \rust).
+This approach allows us to make changes to the entire model-ground-solve workflow of ASP.
 We detail capabilities and interfaces supporting the implementation of novel ASP technology such as extending the modeling language of \clingo\ by means of grammar-based specifications, manipulating the abstract syntax trees of (non-ground) logic programs, as well as multi-shot and theory solving.
-While multi-shot solving allows for fine-grained control of ASP reasoning processes, theory solving allows for refining basic ASP solving by incorporating foreign types of constraints.
-Central to this is \clingo's new application class that allows for deriving customized applications from the one of \clingo. \systemfeature{This class constitutes the cornerstone of all recent \potassco\ systems such as \clingcon~\parencite{bakaossc16a}, \clingoM{dl}~\parencite{jakaosscscwa17a}, \eclingo~\parencite{cafagarosc20a}, and \telingo~\parencite{cakamosc19a}. } We discuss its role in Section~\ref{sec:app} and use it throughout the remaining sections.
+While multi-shot solving provides us with fine-grained control of ASP reasoning processes, theory solving allows for refining basic ASP solving by incorporating foreign types of constraints.
+Central to this is \clingo's new application class that allows for deriving customized applications from the one of \clingo.
+This class constitutes the cornerstone of all recent \potassco\ systems such as \clingcon~\cite{bakaossc16a}, \clingoM{dl}~\cite{jakaosscscwa17a}, \eclingo~\cite{cafagarosc20a}, and \telingo~\cite{cakamosc19a}.
+We discuss its role in Section~\ref{sec:app} and use it throughout the remaining sections.